-If you want books by a particular person, use the Author search.
-Type in their last name first!
+If you want books by a particular person, switch the dropdown to Author and type in the last name first.
 If you want to see books that other people have written about an author, such as William Shakespeare, then you would put Shakespeare in as a Subject.

 Subject searches can be tricky because the Libraries use a strict, formal set of subject terms.
-If your Subject search does not find the material that you want, try Keyword.
+If your Subject search does not find the material that you want, try Any Field.

-Nearly all of the maps are listed in the catalog.
-The best way to find them is to do a Keyword search using the word "maps" and the name of the place you are interested in such as "Florida" or "London."
+Nearly all of the maps are listed in uSearch.
+The best way to find them is to do a simple search using the word "maps" and the name of the place you are interested in such as "Florida" or "London."

 The Library does subscribe to some map or map-related databases.
 Please check our list of databases by format.

 Music scores are located on the 2nd floor of Weeks Music Library.
 They are shelved using a modified version of the Library of Congress Classification System.
 To view a guide to the classification system, click here.